 9) Real Estate Investment Trust (REIT’s) Instead of being a landlord and own rental properties, I prefer investing in Real Estate Investment Trust (REITs).
 REITs are companies that own, operate and finance income-producing properties such as industrial, commercial, residential homes, multi-storey complexes, and malls.
 REITs are traded in the stock market just like common stocks.
 In return REITs are mandated by law to pay 90% of its earnings back to their investors in cash distribution or dividends.
 Generally, REIT’s pay their distribution either quarterly or monthly.
 Fortunately, if you live in countries such as the USA and Canada, there are quite a few of these companies that pay monthly dividends.
 These are one of my favorite sources of passive income.
 REITs are best suited in registered accounts such as TFSA and RRSP in my opinion.

-10) Dividend Income – Finally, our favorite of all is passive income through dividend stocks.
+10) Dividend Income – Finally, our favorite of all passive income is through dividend stocks.
 We aim to maximize our registered accounts TFSA our top priority then followed by RRSP, and use non-registered accounts after that if we still have the capacity to do so and invest in dividend growth stocks.
 We buy and hold dividend growth stocks and hope never to sell these dividend stocks for a long time.
 Our ultimate goal is to live off from dividends replacing our active income without harvesting its capital.

 My Final Thoughts